metamorph-inc/openmeta-mms/BUILD.md

 Clone this repository to your disk.

 # Build
-1. Open Visual Studio Command Prompt (2015 or 2017) with ”Run as administrator”.
+1. Open Visual Studio Command Prompt (2015 or 2017) with "Run as administrator".
 (Do not use a Visual Studio x64 command prompt)
 2. From the root repository directory, run `build_both.cmd`.
 This may take 30 minutes to build. _(Warnings may be ignored, but there should be no errors.)_

 If you encounter errors, try to build once more.
 There may be some remaining race conditions in the build scripts.